beanguap/beanguap/README.md

 Hey, My Name Is Jeriel 👋🏽.

-I am currently a University Student wanting to collab with others to push my knowledge!
+As an entry-level developer, I am dedicated to learning and improving my skills every day.
+I am passionate about coding and love to collaborate with others to build innovative solutions.
+Let's work together and create something amazing!

 - 👋 Hi, I’m @beanguap and I go by Jerry.